-Magnums of Champagne, one of the more costly and luxuriant wines on the planet, keep equity with prestige and solemnity.
-They are used to christen big ships, for example, but their consumption marks milestones in the labyrinths of our lives – commemorating points of memory we savor, points against which we measure the passage of other, more quotidian, events.
+Magnums of Dom Perignon Champagne, one of the more costly and luxuriant wines on the planet, keep equity with prestige and solemnity in the caves under Moet & Chandon in Epernay, These bottles may be used to christen big ships, for example, but their consumption marks milestones in the labyrinths of our lives – commemorating points of memory we savor, points against which we measure the passage of other, more quotidian, events.

 Wine may just be grape juice – but in the hands of the proper craftsman – it becomes something more.
 Just like paint is tinted oil until an artist transforms it into Guernica or Mona Lisa or La Mariee.
 Or wheat being simply seeds until the farmer harvests and mills them for the baker who mixes the flour into something we value above mere seeds.